 As you probably already know, carnivorous plants require some attention if you’re to grow them successfully.
 But why wouldn’t you want to pay attention to them?
 They’re amazing plants!
 While there are quite a few supplies that can make carnivorous plant care easier, we came up with a list of our favorites.

-Square pots utilize space more efficiently compared to round pots which can be important if you have a larger collection.
+Square pots utilize space more efficiently compared to round pots which can be important for larger collections.

 Red areas = wasted space